ManujGarggit/C-Shell/README.md

 > Roll No - 2021101047

+> To compile the shell run `make` command in the terminal where the Makefile is present and then execute `./a.out`

 > FOR EXITING THE TERMINAL type "q" in the input or press ctrl+d

 > The error message are displayed in plain white